 You might be AFK, but QuillBot never is.

-Polish you writing and ensure that it is error-free
+Polish your writing and ensure that it is error-free

-Get started today and write any sentence or paragraph by using the best AI Writing Platform.
+Get started today!
+Write any sentence or paragraph using the best AI writing platform.

 What is the opposite of AFK?